andy03kr/powershell-admin/README.md

 $adminCreds.GetNetworkCredential().password

-This saves the password, then the user, as a result, can execute any program without entering the administrator password
+This saves the password then the user as a result can execute any program without entering the administrator password